kaust-library/Introduction_Python/README.md

 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100, 121, 144, 169, 196, 225]
 ```

+> The [`range` function](https://docs.python.org/3/tutorial/controlflow.html#the-range-function) behaves like a list, but it isn't.
+It's an object the next item (an [iterable](https://docs.python.org/3/glossary.html#term-iterable)),but without creating the actual list, thus saving memory.

 One important feature of the language is that Python is typeless, that is, the variables don't have a _type_: _int_, or _float_:

 ```Python